asitha-sena/python-ags4/docs/paper.md

 transmittal formats for geodata and is used across the world.
 It is a plain text format consisting of multiple tables of comma-separated values, tied together with a robust data schema and a comprehensive suite of validation rules.
-The basic structure of AGS4 file is is shown in Figure 1.
+The basic structure of an AGS4 file is shown in Figure 1.

 ![Simplified schematic of AGS4 data structure](Schematic_of_AGS4_data_structure.png)